Aleale999/anime-api-project/README.txt

 Anime API
+Link: AnimeAPI

-In this project James and I worked together for the realisation of this site which takes really detailed data from a free API about animes.
+In this project James and I worked together for the realization of this site which takes really detailed data from a free API about animes.
 We worked on this as our second project of our bootcamp with General Assembly, and this was the first time we had to find our own API and actually develop and deploy a fully working site using React to make it work and run properly.

-We had the weekend to find an API that was first of all of interest for the both of us so it would also be a fun experience to work on it (and this was also a way to get to know eachother, find common interests) and also that delivered data in a way we could both comprehend and work with, and this was crucial because it seems that some people's only goal is to make it as hard as possible to read the data provided by their own APIs, and lastly we needed an API that actually had sufficient data to actually make it worth it working on, because we found some APIs that only displayed an ID and a name, and that was clearly not enough to actually pass this project.
+We had 2 days to find an API that was first of all of interest for the both of us so it would also be a fun experience to work on it (and this was also a way to get to know each other, find common interests) and also that delivered data in a way we could both comprehend and work with, and this was crucial because it seems that some people's only goal is to make it as hard as possible to read the data provided by their own APIs, and lastly we needed an API that actually had sufficient data to actually make it worth it working on, because we found some APIs that only displayed an ID and a name, and that was clearly not enough to actually pass this project.

-James and I both equally contributed to this project, but i was more focused on making the structure of the site whereas he was more focused on styling and also on handling the data.
+James and I both equally contributed to this project, but I was more focused on making the structure of the site whereas he was more focused on styling and also on handling the data.
 Our goal was to make a site that in the homepage displayed a list of random animes, and also have various functions to sort them.
 In the beginning we had a fixed plan about what functions we wanted to do, but the API had some limitations that made it really difficult to develop those functions, for example showing animes sorted by their scores.
-The API had an end point which sorted the animes by their scores, going from the lowest to the highest, but it also displayed only 25 animes per each request, and that limit made it really hard to sort them the way we wanted, so we opted for a sort by lowest scores, but sorting the by both high and low scores can be implemented in the future.
-That 25 anime limitation was definetly the biggest challenge to overcome, because it put us in a position where we couldnt really handle all the data the way we wanted but we had to send a request to get our data and if something else had to be done send a new request to the API, and even though we had a limit of 3 requests per second, having a search function that kept updating all the results was really difficult.
+The API had an endpoint which sorted the animes by their scores, going from the lowest to the highest, but it also displayed only 25 animes per each request, and that limit made it really hard to sort them the way we wanted, so we opted for a sort by lowest scores, but sorting the by both high and low scores can be implemented in the future.
+That 25 anime limitation was definitely the biggest challenge to overcome, because it put us in a position where we couldn't really handle all the data the way we wanted but we had to send a request to get our data and if something else had to be done send a new request to the API, and even though we had a limit of 3 requests per second, having a search function that kept updating all the results was really difficult.

 useEffect(()=> {
     async function searchGenres(){